-Opened in 2011, the Sickle Cell Clinic at Froedtert Hospital is the only adult clinic of its kind in the state.
+Opened in 2011, the Sickle Cell Clinic at Froedtert Hospital was the first adult clinic of its kind in the state.

 Patients receive ongoing care including drug management and pain management.
 Infusion services, including automated red cell exchange, are overseen by a physician who is board-certified in transfusion medicine.
 Patients manage all their acute health concerns through the clinic, without the need to go to a hospital emergency room, in most cases.
 All patients receive education, coaching and follow-up support.